business4s/decisions4s/website/docs/features/rules.md

 # Writing Rules

-Rules can are classes that contain instance of `Input` filled with `UnaryTest`s and instance of `Output` filled with `OutputValue`s.
+Rules are classes that contain instance of `Input` filled with `UnaryTest`s and instance of `Output` filled with `OutputValue`s.

 <!-- @formatter:off -->